TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 120/Psalms 120.3.md

 ---

-What shall be given unto thee, and what shall be done more unto thee, Thou deceitful tongue?
+What will be given to you, and what will be done more to you, you deceitful tongue?